-One may notice that there are potential collisions of broadcast PE packets with other packets, including regular packets and other PE packets.
-Since broadcast packets have no ACK, each PE packet may need to be transmitted several times (e.g. three times in our assumption) to make sure it is received by all the intended receivers.
+One may notice that there are potential collisions of broadcast PE packets with other packets, including regular packets, other PE packets, or non-802.11 sources.
+Since broadcast packets have no ACK, each PE packet may need to be transmitted several times (e.g., three times in our assumption) to make sure it is received by all the intended receivers.

-The distributed DAPC, however, is robust in that even if all the three PE packets were missed by an intended receiver node, the node will simply assume the "worst-case" in which it is assumed that the node whose PE packets have been missed continue to use the previous higher power.
+Note that the distributed DAPC is robust in that even if all the three PE packets were missed by an intended receiver node, the node will simply assume the "worst-case" in which it is assumed that the node whose PE packets have been missed continue to use the previous higher power.